Jay-Idrees/Web-Programming/README.md

 29. What tool can be used to deploy multiple containers at once?

+> Docker

 30. What kind of file format is required for us to deploy a container set?

+> YAML YAML aient programming language

 #### Databases

 31. Which type of SQL query would we use to see all of the information within a table called `customers`?

+> Select query and will specify the table as customers

 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)

+> Insert query by specifying the name to the variable where new data is added

 33. Why would we never run `DELETE FROM <table-name>;` by itself?

+> It will delete all tables, insert can always replace individual data poits
 ---

 ### Bonus Challenge Overview: The Cookie Jar